tomtana/python-glinet/README.md

-# pyglinet - A Python 3 client for GL-Inet Router
+# python-glinet - A Python3 client for GL-Inet Router
 This package aims to provide full access to the GL-Inet Luci API for firmware versions >= 4.0 via json-rpc.

 There is no official English documentation of the API yet.
 The lib parses the Chinese documentation from [here](https://dev.gl-inet.cn/docs/api_docs_page)  and dynamically creates the functions.

-I initially created the client to automatically generate and write nordvpn wireguard configs to the router but then found an elegant way to autogenerate calls for the whole api.

 The best way to navigate through the api is within an ipython shell.
-I may add in future a wrapper but for now you must start the shell first and then load the module.
+A wrapper is on the roadmap, but for now you must start ipython first and then load the module.
+Of course you can build your own application around, just bear in mind that the api function calls are generated on the fly.

+My original use case was to automatically generate and write nordvpn wireguard configs to the router but then found an elegant way to autogenerate calls for the whole api and it got out of hand :).

 ## Features
 - Complete API support